David Lopez

 Bio

-David Lopez was born in Santa Paula, CA. Before he was drafted in 1951, he was working at Port Hueneme Naval Base as a longshoreman.
-His military service was carried out from 1951 to September 1953.
-During his service period, he went to Pusan, Korea, where he was stationed at the Kansas line with the 24th Division, 19th Infantry Regiment, 2 BN Geo.
+David Lopez worked as a longshoreman at Port Hueneme Naval Base before being drafted in 1951.
+He served in the U.S. Army from 1951 to September 1953, stationed in Pusan, Korea, with the 24th Division, 19th Infantry Regiment, 2nd Battalion, Geo.
 Company.
-By the time of his discharge, he had become a Sergeant First Class (SFC).
-He played a role in the Defense of Korea, the Punchbowl, and the Iron Triangle.
-For his commitments, he received the CIB, Purple Heart, UN Service Medal, National Defense Service Medal, Korean Service and Occupation Medals.
-After coming home to California, he returned to work as a longshoreman at Port Hueneme Naval Base.
+During his time there, he participated in key operations such as the Defense of Korea, the Punchbowl, and the Iron Triangle.
+Lopez rose to the rank of Sergeant First Class (SFC) by the time of his discharge.
+For his service, he earned several honors, including the Combat Infantry Badge, Purple Heart, UN Service Medal, National Defense Service Medal, and Korean Service and Occupation Medals.
+After returning to California, he resumed work as a longshoreman at Port Hueneme Naval Base.

 Video Clips